An eco birthday party you say? Yes! Read on for tips:

 My daughter just turned five.
 Yes, five!
 Can we stop the time please?

-Obviously she loves celebrating her birthdays and I’m happy to organise one, but at the same time I’m a bit afraid that she’s developing certain standard to birthday celebrations here in Asia.
+Obviously she loves celebrating her birthdays and I’m happy to organise one, but at the same time I’m a bit afraid that she’s developing certain expectations to birthday celebrations here in Asia.
 In The Netherlands we are very down to earth and don’t make much effort to make birthdays special.
 You are just one in a million born on this date after all.
 While here in Kuala Lumpur, children are treated like princesses and queens: the whole day is programmed with decoration, catering, clowns and entertainers… You name it, it happens here.

 I think a birthday party is actually a great opportunity to teach the kids about sustainability.
 We can try to save energy, recycle, reuse things and try to minimise disposable things as much as possible.
 And still we’re having the same amount of FUN!